The diversified private jet broker and aviation services company had been providing monthly updates since the beginning of the COVID-19 pandemic

 U.K.-based private jet charter and jet card broker Air Partner will return to a normalized reporting schedule following its annual meeting, scheduled to be held later today.

 Since the start of the COVID-19 Coronavirus pandemic, the group has been providing monthly updates on its varied businesses.

-on-demand charter with fixed rate programs in both the U.S. and Europe
+The U.K.-based company sells on-demand charter and jet cards in the U.S. and Europe

 Publicly traded Air Partner, which sells on-demand charters and jet cards in Europe and the U.S., has provided another update on its business.

 It turns out, the strong results are continuing.

 In its fourth COVID-19 Coronavirus update, the publicly traded private jet charter and jet card broker said strong cargo and corporate shuttle business is putting it ahead of targets